freeCodeCamp/guide/pages/docs/certificates-guide/updating-object-properties/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Updating Object Properties"
+title: "Updating Object Properties"
+parent: "certificates-guide"
 ---

 After you've created a JavaScript object, you can update its properties at any time just like you would update any other variable.
 You can use either dot or bracket notation to update.